 The course is taught in English for the main lectures and is language-specific in the sessions with tutors.

-A minimum of three students with the same language are needed to open a language pathway.
+A minimum of three students with the same language is needed to open a language pathway.

 There are a maximum number of 15 spaces available.

-Further information please refer to the Interpreting and Translation Brochure 2016-17.
+Further information please refer to the Interpreting and Translation brochure 2017

 How to apply